wp-plugins/events-made-easy/readme.txt

 * Feature: placeholder #_EDITEVENTURL added, gives you just the link to the admin page for editing the event
 * Feature: added a setting to wether or not show the event creation/modification date as PubDate info in the in the events RSS feed
 * Bugfix: calendar navigation now also respects the qtranslate language if permalinks are enabled
+* Bugfix: filter forms now also respects the qtranslate language
 * Bugfix: if phone or comment was defined as a required field, the booking was not working
 * Bugfix: fix wrong call to event_rul(), must be eme_event_url(), bug added in changeset 649391
 * Bugfix: [events_countdown] shortcode was not working as expected